-- Walters is listed second at the tight end position on the latest depth chart alongside DaVaughn Thornton. - Entering his sixth season, Walters was granted a sixth-year by the Big 12 and NCAA due to a leg injury he suffered in conditioning in the summer of 2008 - He caught his career long pass at Kansas in week 10, a 15-yarder from Cody Hawkins. - Walters caught his first career pass, a 6-yarder from Tyler Hansen, in the Cal game in week 2.
-It came in his 17th career game (eighth at CU).
+- Walters is listed second at the tight end position on the latest depth chart alongside DaVaughn Thornton. - Entering his sixth season, Walters was granted a sixth-year by the Big 12 and NCAA due to a leg injury he suffered in conditioning in the summer of 2008

-- Walters caught three passes at Missouri after having caught two in his sixyear career (four year at CU) up to that game. - He was placed on scholarship at the beginning of the spring after he was a walk-on the previous three years.
-He spent the 2005 and '06 seasons on New Mexico's roster. - Walters is CU's fastest tight end (4.68 speed in the 40).
+- Walters caught his first career pass, a 6-yarder from Tyler Hansen, in the Cal game.
+It came in his 17th career game (eighth at CU). - Walters caught three passes at Missouri after having caught two in his sixyear career (four year at CU) up to that game. - He was placed on scholarship at the beginning of the spring after he was a walk-on the previous three years.
+He spent the 2005 and '06 seasons on New Mexico's roster. - He is CU's fastest tight end (4.68 speed in the 40).
 He also owns the best power clean (342 lbs.), hang clean (370) and bench press (355) among tight ends. - He enjoys snowboarding and gets up to the mountains about 20 times annual to do that with his brother, who is a professional snowboarder.
 He also enjoys competitive basketball leagues and golf. - He has graduated with a degree in Geography and is taking classes toward a second major in Environmental Studies. - He earned second-team Academic All-Big 12 in 2009.

-- Last name is pronounced (pre-check). - Pericak is CU's starting nose tackle. - Pericak had one tackle for loss and a quarterback hurry against Hawai'i in week 3, both coming on third down as he was credited with a pair of thirddown stops. - Despite the loss at Cal, he had a great game with seven tackles (six solo), including two for a loss and one sack.
+- Last name is pronounced (pre-check). - Pericak is listed as the starting nose tackle on the latest depth chart. - Pericak had one tackle for loss and a quarterback hurry against Hawai'i, both coming on third down as he was credited with a pair of third-down stops. - Despite the loss at Cal, he had a great game with seven tackles (six solo), including two for a loss and one sack.
 He had two additional tackles for zero yards and three third down stops (one of which came on fourth down).
-Four of his seven tackles were at or behind the line of scrimmage and he was credited with one touchdown saving tackle, as well. - Pericak played in 35 snaps against Colorado State defensively and came up with three tackles, including one for zero, and had one field goal block, which came as time ran out in the first half. - He earned third team Freshman All-American honors from collegefootballnews.com and Phil Steele's College Football when he started all 12 games as a freshman in 2009. - He added 35 lbs. to his frame between arriving on campus and the start of the 2009 season - Pericak recorded his first career sack against Kansas in 2009 for a 10-yard loss.
-On the same play, he also recovered a fumble of Todd Reesing's inside the 5-yard line setting up a touchdown. - Pericak has played in 556 of a possible 804 snaps on the defensive line for the Buffs in 2009, second most among defensive linemen. - Pericak became the first freshman, true or redshirt, to start a season opener at defensive tackle in CU history when the Buffs faced Colorado State in 2009. - Pericak attended local Boulder High School and played tight end and linebacker for the Panthers.
+Four of his seven tackles were at or behind the line of scrimmage and he was credited with one touchdown saving tackle, as well. - Pericak played in 35 snaps against Colorado State defensively and came up with three tackles, including one for zero, and had one field goal block, which came as time ran out in the first half. - He earned third team Freshman All-American honors from collegefootballnews.com and Phil Steele's College Football when he started all 12 games as a freshman in 2009. - He added 35 lbs. to his frame between arriving on campus and the start of the 2009 season. - Pericak recorded his first career sack against Kansas for a 10-yard loss.
+On the same play, he also recovered a fumble of Todd Reesing's inside the 5yard line setting up a touchdown. - Pericak has played in 556 of a possible 804 snaps on the defensive line for the Buffs this season, second most among defensive linemen. - Perical became the first freshman, true or redshirt, to start a season opener at defensive tackle in CU history when the Buffs faced Colorado State earlier this season. - Pericak attended local Boulder High School and played tight end and linebacker for the Panthers.
 He was recruited as a tight end and made the switch to defensive tackle early in his first fall camp. - On New Year's Day 2008 while Pericak was verbally committed to the Buffs, he participated in the Polar Bear Plunge into the Boulder Reservoir.
 Temperatures that day were in the low 20s.
 He was inspired to do so after Dan Hawkins talked to him about getting out of his comfort zone.